sunny1561/CodingSphere/README.md

 ## username max_length is 10 so always put less than equal to 10 otherwise you will get Internal Server Error
 ## Description max_length is 500

-## I could have done deployed the fastapi on Lambda but As there is An issues with my AWS account so I haven't deployed.
+## I could have done deployed the fastapi on Lambda but As there is An issues with my AWS account so I haven't deployed.(Also it was optional)
 ### See the Live Projects (Deployed on render)
 # base URL